A negative aspect of religious freedom

-Some attempts are being made to legalize and protect religiously motivated discrimination by faith groups, faith-based agencies, individuals, and other groups.
+Some attempts are being made to legalize and protect religiously motivated discrimination by faith groups, faith-based agencies, other groups, and individuals.
 They are sometimes called "conscience clauses."

 The conflict between the new meaning of "religious freedom" and the "Golden Rule:"

-Couriously, people don't seem to notice that this new trend towards using religious belief to discriminate against others is in direct contradiction to the Ethic of Reciprocity.
+Curiously, people in the media don't seem to notice that this new trend towards using religious belief to discriminate against others is in direct contradiction to the Ethic of Reciprocity.
 In Judaism and Christianity, this is commonly called the "Golden Rule:" The latter simply states that we are to treat other people as we would wish to be treated ourselves.
 Almost all organized religions have such an ethic at the core of its teaching.

 The Golden Rule was created for the individual believer to apply to the entire human race.
 Unfortunately, it is too often applied only to fellow believers.
-In this case, the Golden Rule is actually inverted to "treat other people as we would never wish to be treated ourselves."
+In the conflicts over SSMs and companies in the wedding industry, the Golden Rule is sometimes inverted to "treat other people as we would never wish to be treated ourselves."

 Activity by the American Civil Liberties Union (ACLU):

 The ACLU recognized this trend and launched a emailed monthly newsletter circa 2012-AUG.
-You can request a copy from: LibertyNewsletter@aclu.org
+You can request a subscription from: LibertyNewsletter@aclu.org

-Their website also contains a section titled "Using Religion to Discriminate."
+Their web site contains a section titled "Using Religion to Discriminate."